 Fighting Like Cats and Dogs

 It’s the ancient argument: are you a cat or a dog person?
 Everyone typically has a side and they are typically passionate about hating on their opponents.
-CNN Health posted information on this study that shows pet preference could give an interviewer a good indication of what to expect from a potential employee.
-For instance, the study suggested that a higher percentage of cat owners had college degrees and showed that they were more trustworthy.
-Dog lovers however, tended to be more outgoing, social, and more self-confident.
+Psychology Today posted an article that shows pet preference could give an interviewer a good indication of what to expect from a potential employee.
+For instance, it suggested that cat owners may have fewer control issues and maybe more self-sufficient.
+Dog lovers, however, tended to be more outgoing, social, and more self-confident.

 READ THIS NEXT: Do Your References Really Matter?